 Temptarget4= 95 C: when the alternator exceeds 95 degrees Celsius, BMS4S will regulate down charging current and keep the temperature around 95.
 However, the temperature is a slow feedback on how much power the alternator generates, so the temperature will fluctuate a bit around the set value.
-Therefore, it is important to set a max-value (Temphi5) where charging will pause completely if the regulation is too slow.
+Therefore, it is important to set a max-value (Temphi5) where charging will pause completely if the regulation is too slow (is automatically preset when Temptarget4 is changed).
 This regulation will only work if your alternator has a voltage sense cable, and you have installed a temperature sensor on the alternator.
 Affects Gvolt output port.

 Temphi5= 100 C: when the alternator temperature exceeds 100 degrees Celsius, all charging will pause.
 This will only work if you have installed a temperature sensor on the alternator.
-Affects the Gvolt and Charge OFF output ports.
+Affects the Gvolt and Charge OFF output port ports.

 Tempres6= 90 C: when the alternator temperature has come down to 90 degrees Celsius, charging will resume if it has been paused.
-Affects Charge OFF (and All OFF if WorkMode 1024 is enabled).
+Affects Charge OFF (and All OFF if WorkMode 1024 is enabled, or Pre Charge if WorkMode 2048 is enabled).